tarneaux/tarneo.fr/README.md

-# tarneo.fr - astro
+# tarneo.fr

-This was my personal blog made using astro.
+This is my personal blog made using astro.
-For the current version please see [this repo](https://github.com/tarneaux/tarneo.fr).
+You can see it in action on [tarneo.fr](https://tarneo.fr).

 Additional things:
 - [feather icons](https://feathericons.com/)